 There is still a lot of research yet to be conducted on Delta-8 Tetrahydrocannabinol, and for this reason alone, users should be cautious when it comes to consuming these products.
 Bluegrass Hemp Oil does not support the use of Delta-8 and advises against it.

 We get it–this stuff can be confusing!
 So, here’s a quick breakdown:

-- Like Delta-9 THC and CBD, Delta-8 is a cannabinoid that is extracted from the cannabis plant; however, a majority of the Delta 8 THC products on today’s market are chemically derived from mixing CBD isolate with strong acids and solvents.
+- Like Delta-9 THC and CBD, Delta-8 is a cannabinoid extracted from the cannabis plant; however, most of the Delta-8 THC products on today’s market are chemically derived from mixing CBD isolate with solid isolate acids and solvents.

-- Delta-8 and Delta-9 THC are similar cannabinoids with similar effects, but they differ in production and chemical makeup.
+- Delta-8 and Delta-9 THC are similar cannabinoids with similar effects but differ in production and chemical makeup.

 - Delta-8 THC properties will get you high, but the lack of regulation within the Delta-8 market holds concerns for the safety of products.

-- Delta-8 THC is not legal, and despite the fact that it is very easy to come by in vape shops and gas stations, the obscurity behind Delta-8’s legality will not be left unanswered for much longer.
+- Delta-8 THC is not legal, and even though it is straightforward to come by in vape shops and gas stations, the obscurity behind Delta-8’s legality will not be left unanswered for much longer.

 - Bluegrass Hemp Oil does not support the use of Delta-8 products, but if you are consuming Delta-8, please do proper research and educate yourself about the product in question to ensure your safety.